treehouses/treehouses.github.io/pages/vi/find-pi.md

 There are several ways to find the local IP address of your Raspberry Pi, which you will need to know for the subsequent steps.

+> You will only need to do one of these steps

-## Method 0: Looking at your router
+## Looking at your router

 If you have access to your router's admin account, you can log into it and view the currently connected devices.
 Here, you will be able to find your Raspberry Pi device (named "treehouses"), and its IP address.

-## Method 1: Using treehouses remote
+## Using treehouses remote

 In the [previous step](treehouses-remote.md), you were able to access the terminal on treehouses remote using Bluetooth.
 Here, run `treehouses networkmode info`.
 The output in `bridge` mode will look like this:
 ```